Rural Routes public

 continue reading

-You could argue that compared to other livestock, cattle are pretty simple to feed - get them grazing during the growing season and feed them bales in the winter.
-However, this relatively simple feeding system begins to fall apart when you get hit by a drought; forage isn't growing in your pasture and the price of hay goes through the roof.
-During …
+You could argue that compared to other livestock, cattle are pretty simple to feed – get them grazing during the growing season and feed them bales in the winter.
+However, this relatively simple feeding system begins to fall apart when you get hit by drought; forage isn’t growing in your pasture and the price of hay goes through the roof.
+During a …

 continue reading